Mepacrine: Non-surgical sterilization for women

 The use of mepacrine for non-surgical sterilization for women has also been studied.
 The first report of this method claimed a first year failure rate of 3.1%.
 However, despite a multitude of clinical studies on the use of mepacrine and female sterilization, no randomized, controlled trials have been reported to date and there is some controversy over its use.

 Pellets of mepacrine are inserted through the cervix into a woman's uterine cavity using a preloaded inserter device, similar in manner to IUCD insertion.
 The procedure is undertaken twice, first in the proliferative phase, 6 to 12 days following the first day of the menstrual cycle and again one month later.
 The sclerosing effects of the drugs at the utero-tubal junctions (where the Fallopian tubes enter the uterus) results in scar tissue forming over a six-week interval to close off the tubes permanently.

 In the United States, this method has undergone Phase I clinical testing.
 The FDA has waived the necessity for Phase II clinical trials because of the extensive data pertaining to other uses of mepacrine.
 The next step in the FDA approval process in the United States is a Phase III large multi-center clinical trial.
 The method is currently used off-label.

 Many peer reviewed studies suggest that mepacrine sterilization (QS) is potentially safer than surgical sterilization.
 Nevertheless, in 1998 the Supreme Court of India banned the import or use of the drug, allegedly based on reports that it could cause cancer or ectopic pregnancies.

 Skin dye

-During the Second Sino-Japanese War, American Sino-American Cooperative Organization operatives yellowed their skin using mepacrine tablets in order to more closely match the skin color of their Chinese peers.
+During World War II, Caucasian American operatives involved in Sino-American Cooperative Organization activities the Second Sino-Japanese War yellowed their skin using mepacrine tablets in order better blend in with the native Chinese population.